mist64/cbmbus_doc/6 JiffyDOS.md

 # History and Development

 Commodore's [Serial Bus](https://www.pagetable.com/?p=1135) from 1981 as used by the VIC-20 and the C64 was supposed to be a cheaper, but similarly fast variant of its earlier parallel IEEE-488 bus.
-But because of a last minute change to drive the protocol in software in order to work around buggy hardware made it 5x slower than it should have been.
+But because of a last minute change to drive the protocol in software in order to work around buggy hardware made it 5x slower on the VIC-20 than it should have been.
+With the C64, the protocol was slowed down by an additional factor of 3, because its shared RAM system architecture did not allow software to reliably detect pulses shorter than 60 µs.

-In 1984, the TED series of computers (C16, C116, Plus/4) switched to [TCBM](https://www.pagetable.com/?p=1324), a new type of parallel bus for disk drives, but it required awkward and ugly cabling, supported only two drives, and was not meant for other types of devices like printers, so these computers still had a regular Serial Bus as well.
+In 1984, the TED series of computers (C16, C116, Plus/4) added [TCBM](https://www.pagetable.com/?p=1324), a new type of parallel bus for disk drives, but it required awkward and ugly cabling, supported only two drives, and was not meant for other types of devices like printers, so these computers still had a regular Serial Bus as well.

 The C128 (1985) went back to the idea of the Serial Bus and added an optional faster protocol ("Fast Serial") that implemented sending data serially in hardware, using a previously unused wire in the cable.
 It delivered what the original design had promised, but it required new computers and drives with the additional transmission hardware - the wildly popular C64 computer and 1541 disk drive were left out.

-In late 1986, Fellows Inc., a company by Mark Fellows, released JiffyDOS, and a year later, it became the flagship product of the new Creative Micro Designs (CMD), which went on to becoming popular for releasing new floppy (FD-2000/FD-4000) and hard drives (HD Series) for the Commodore systems.
+In late 1986, Mark Fellows (Fellows Inc.) released JiffyDOS, and a year later, it became the flagship product of the new company Creative Micro Designs (CMD), which went on to becoming popular for releasing new floppy drives (FD-2000/FD-4000) as well as hard drives (HD Series) for Commodore systems.

 Similarly to fast loader systems that were either built into games and applications or available as stand-alone utility software, JiffyDOS is a software solution to speed up transmissions on existing hardware and cabling.
 It was – [and still is](http://store.go4retro.com) – sold as a set of replacement ROM chips available for all Commodore computers with a Serial Bus (originally C64, C128; later also VIC-20 and Plus/4) and practically all disk drives with a Serial Bus.
 For JiffyDOS to be effective, the operating system ROM of both the computer and the drive(s) has to be replaced.

+The original Serial protocol had to be slowed down for the C64 because the video chip frequently blocked the memory bus, stalling the CPU, which would make it miss deadlines.
+With JiffyDOS, the controller (i.e. the computer) only initiates the transmission of a data byte when it can guarantee that it will be undisturbed for the duration of the whole byte – which can then be sent way faster (10-13 µs per two bits).
+This makes data transmission speedups of 10x possible.

 Made by the same company, all devices by CMD spoke JiffyDOS out of the box, and modern devices like SD2IEC speak it as well, making it the de-facto successor of the original protocol.

-XXX History of Serial being slow because of VIC-II DMA, and the JiffyDOS solution

 # Overview

-All controllers and devices that support the JiffyDOS protocol are primarily "Standard Serial" devices:
+All controllers and devices that support the JiffyDOS protocol are primarily "[Standard Serial](https://www.pagetable.com/?p=1135)" devices.
+(The remainder of this article assumes a good understanding of if.)

-* Layer 1: They use the Standard Serial 6-pin DIN connector with three TTL data lines.
+* Layer 1: They use the Standard Serial 6-pin DIN connector with three TTL communication lines.
 * Layer 2: They speak a serial protocol over the CLK and DATA lines, and a controller can send commands by sending data bytes with the ATN line pulled.
 * Layer 3: Bus arbitration is done by the controller sending command bytes using the TALK/LISTEN protocol.
-* Layer 4: Disk drives speak the Commodore DOS protocol, supports multiple open streams and a command/status channel; other types of devices like printers speak their own protocols on this layer.
+* Layer 4: Disk drives speak the Commodore DOS protocol, support multiple open streams and a command/status channel; other types of devices like printers speak their own protocols on this layer.

 JiffyDOS adds three alternative byte transmission protocols to layer 2.
 These protocols also only use the CLK and DATA wires, and they are purely optional – they are used in place of the standard protocol in cases where the involved parties explicitly negotiate their use.